Haute Route - Alps 2025 : WAIT LIST

 twowheeltours prides ourselves on starting and ending our fully catered tours in the best possible accommodation.
 Information on the hotels where twowheeltours stays during the event is available to our clients.
 If you would like details on those hotels please send us an email at info@twowheeltours.com.au

-We look forward to our starting our fully catered tour in Megeve at this very comfortabel four star hotel .
-Riders can relax in the outdoor heated swimming pool or sauna before or after the Stage 1.
-The rooms are very spacious and all have a terrace with a splendid view.
-The hotel is situated within walking and easy ride distance to the center of Megève.
+We look forward to our starting our fully catered tour in Megeve at this very comfortable hotel.
+Riders can relax by the outdoor swimming pool before or after the Stage 1.
+The rooms are very comfortable and you are situated within easy walking distance to the centre of Megève.
+It is also an easy ride to the start/finish of the Haute Route Stages at Le Palais Megève.

 Beau Rivage - Nice